Hike to Cowell Ranch State Beach on the San Mateo Coast

 On the north side of the overlook is a long wooden stairway to Cowell Ranch State Beach.
 While a lot of hidden beaches can feel like a bit of a tight squeeze on a busy day, the quarter mile of crescent sandy cove at Cowell Ranch means even on a crowded day you’ll be able to toss down your blanket and stretch out—no knocking elbows with strangers here!
 Sunny afternoons cast beautiful mauve tones over the Pacific, and the hulking cliffs backing the beach get sun-kissed too.

 The water here can be reasonable to swim in, but mercurial waves on unsettled days should be avoided, and heed undertow warnings (common sense and caution should prevail).
 This is a beach for lollygagging or tossing a Frisbee or strolling hand in hand, sinking your feet into the soft sand.

 The Cowell Ranch Beach access trail is 3 miles south of Half Moon Bay on Hwy 1.
-It’s only open on the weekend.
+It's only open on the weekend and federal holidays.
 No dogs.

 Sign up for our weekly email and stay up to date on where to explore in California.* No spam, that’s a funky food!